 You can spread the payments over a number of months

-For those who are interested, SHEP operates an interest-free Fees Payment Plan.
-This means that the cost of the course may be paid over a number of months (though not longer than the length of the course).
-If you wish to avail of this option you will need to complete a Payment Plan Form (which you will receive with your letter of offer) and return it to SHEP before the course commences.
+Depending on the course you may be able spread the payments over a number of months.
+Our preference is to receive the balance of the fee in one payment when the course place is being offered.
+We appreciate this is not possible for everyone.
+For the moment, for most courses, SHEP operates an interest-free Fees Payment Plan.
+This means that the cost of the course may be paid over a number of months (though not longer than the length of the course) on a monthly basis, by standing order.
+If this option is available, and if you wish to apply for it, you will need to complete a Payment Plan Form (which you will receive with your letter of offer) and return it to SHEP before the course commences.

 You may be able to get some grant support

 Some participants have been supported by their employers or by their Local Development Partnership to undertake training with SHEP.
 Some participants have received assistance from FÁS/the Department of Social Protection.
 St Vincent de Paul have also provided support to some applicants who met certain requirements.
 We encourage you to make your own enquiries.